 Purulent skin infections are often caused by Staphylococcus aureus including MRSA.

-Purulent skin infections are commonly caused by Staphylococcus aureus in contrast to non-purulent infections that may be more likely to be caused by Group A Streptococcus.
+Purulent skin infections are commonly caused by Staphylococcus aureus in contrast to non-purulent infections that may be more likely to be caused by group A streptococcus.
 Coverage should include community acquired MRSA.
-Prefered parenteral options in younger children include Vancomycin and Clindamycin (depending on local susceptibility patterns).
-Linezolid and TMP/SMX are alternatives with less clinical data to support their use.
+Oral options in younger children include Clindamycin depending on local susceptibility patterns, Linezolid and TMP/SMX.

 Stevens DL, Bisno AL, Chambers HF, Dellinger EP, Goldstein EJ, Gorbach SL, Hirschmann JV, Kaplan SL, Montoya JG, Wade JC; Infectious Diseases Society of America.
 Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America.
 Clin Infect Dis.
 2014 Jul 15;59(2):e10-52.
 PMID: 24973422